mikeizbicki/cmc-csci145-math166/topic01_computation_pagerank/project/README.md

 ## Submission

 1. Create a new repo on github (not a fork of this repo).
+    Ensure that all of the project files are copied from this folder into your new repo.

+1. As you complete the tasks above:
-1. Run the following commands, and paste their output into the code blocks below.
+    Run the corresponding commands below, and paste their output into the code blocks.
+    Please ensure correct markdown formatting.

    Task 1, part 1:
    ```